This one goes out to my wonderful, loved wife. Baby, let’s paddle out and ride the next one together to the end (Belfaux, December 2020)

-Any psychologist could explain how who we are is the result of experiences that were instrumental in developing our personality; soul is like film in photography and bright moments we live, especially when we are kids or teenagers, leave permanent marks on it.
+Any psychologist could explain how who we are is the result of experiences that were instrumental in developing our personality; the soul is like film in photography and the bright moments we live, especially when we are kids or teenagers, leave permanent marks on it.
 From the moment we step into adult age, we keep eating Proust Madeleines for breakfast, every day.
-Most of the times, we just pretend we don’t care… we’re big guys (or girls) now.
+Most of the time, we just pretend we don’t care… we’re big guys (or girls) now.

 Those marking episodes are often very personal and would hardly make sense if we tried to explain them to our acquaintances.
-Still, individuals that grew up in the same time and place share collective memories.
-There is a scene in movie “Goodbye Lenin!” where the main character desperately looks for perished stocks of pickles, easily available in East Germany during the cold war.
-His mom felt in a coma before Berlin wall collapse and had recently awakened; surrounding her with Communist era memorabilia, he wishes to recreate for her an emotionally comfortable landscape.
-Whoever grew up in Eastern Germany and neighboring countries still associates old Trabant cars, pickles and certain Communist songs to childhood: if childhood was good, they will smile when they see a Trabant.
+Still, individuals that grew up at the same time and place share collective memories.
+There is a scene in the movie “Goodbye Lenin!” where the main character desperately looks for perished stocks of pickles, easily available in East Germany during the cold war.
+His mom felt in a coma before the Berlin wall collapse and had recently awakened; surrounding her with Communist era memorabilia, he wishes to recreate for her an emotionally comfortable landscape.
+Whoever grew up in Eastern Germany and neighboring countries still associates old Trabant cars, pickles, and certain Communist songs to childhood: if childhood was good, they will smile when they see a Trabant.

 In this post, I will share with people who grew up in other places, one of the most defining moments for Italians, especially men, today in their mid-40s.
 I would like you to feel at least a little bit what we felt in that long summer of 1982.

-I was born in Puglia, southern Italy, in July 1972 and back then I just turned 10; outside of Italy, eyes of the world in summer of ’82 were probably looking at short and deadly Falklands war between Argentina and Great Britain; I remember TV constantly reporting huge casualties on both sides.
+I was born in Puglia, southern Italy, in July 1972 and back then I just turned 10; outside of Italy, the eyes of the world in the summer of ’82 were probably looking at the short and deadly Falklands war between Argentina and Great Britain; I remember TV constantly reporting huge casualties on both sides.

 Italy had a difficult preparation for the competition and was clearly an underdog.
 In the second round robin, we faced the two best teams, Argentina and Brazil and no one would ever have bet a dime on us.
 Surprisingly, we won both matches.
-Yes, in Italy, when speaking about 1982 football World Cup squad we say “We”.
-You would believe that there were 50 millions of Italians on Spain pitches that summer.
+Yes, in Italy, when speaking about the 1982 football World Cup squad we say “We”.
+You would believe that there were 50 million Italians on Spain pitches that summer.
 Still today, some of us mentally spend a few refreshing minutes on those sunny pitches every year.

-So we find ourselves playing the final against Deutschland team, packed with stars and led by mighty striker Karl Heinz Rummenigge.
+So we find ourselves playing the final against the Deutschland team, packed with stars and led by mighty striker Karl Heinz Rummenigge.